ExistensialReset/flowmosr/guides/README.md

 **What if survival wasn't conditional?What if we stopped wasting most of human potential on systems that don’t actually improve life?**

 This is a fully-specified alternative societal system with:
-- ✅ Verified 2026 economic data ($74/month vs $1,300 conventional living)
+- ✅ Estimated living cost ~$74/month (modeled, cooperative conditions) vs ~$1,300 conventional living
 - ✅ Complete governance protocols (LOTUS: anti-corruption by design)
 - ✅ Trauma-informed architecture (Refugium Anima, nervous system first)
 - ✅ Python simulators & cost calculators (it's engineering, not fantasy)